Monday, 30 March 2026

 retching or praying or singing, or calm in the light.

 another poem from Hill.
-This one is from a Glasgow poetry magazine circa 1956.
+This one is from a Glasgow poetry magazine circa 1956, which Peter Manson put on-line.
 This is another "kind of" stage in the revival of modernism, pre-Migrant.
 It is "The Poet".
 The acrostic inside the poem reads "Plain thoughts on entering my fiftieth year".
 The modernist elements interest me, although the autobiographical theme is fairly conventional, could even be 16th C. The poem post-dates his pamphlet, Some propositions from the universal theorem.

 No comments: